 This show is the opposite of that.
 If you're into reality TV, you need to rewatch both seasons of this Bravo show, which follows four eccentric interior designers in Los Angeles and their multimillion-dollar-budget clients and projects.
 It's inspirational and hysterical all at once.

-Next up: I watched Netflix's Minimalism, and I wanted to overhaul my home an hour later.
+Next up: I watched Netflix's Minimalism—one hour later I wanted to overhaul my home.